oktadev/okta-blog/_source/_posts/2021-12-16-cloud-native-java-microservices-with-istio.md

 Before we dive into building a cloud native microservice stack, let's take a look at what a service mesh is and what are the benefits of using one.

 A service mesh provides features to help with common distributed microservice challenges.
 Like service discovery, routing, load balancing and so on.
 Today we will be using [Istio](https://istio.io/), one of the most popular service mesh solutions available.
 Istio is tailored for distributed application architectures, especially the ones that you might run in Kubernetes.
-Istio plays extremely nice with Kubernetes, so nice that you might think that it’s part of the Kubernetes platform itself.
-Istio isn’t the only service mesh around, we also have platforms like [Linkerd](https://linkerd.io/) and [Consul](https://www.consul.io/) which are also quite popular.
+Istio plays extremely nice with Kubernetes, so nice that you might think that it's part of the Kubernetes platform itself.
+Istio isn't the only service mesh around, we also have platforms like [Linkerd](https://linkerd.io/) and [Consul](https://www.consul.io/) which are also quite popular.

 Istio specifically provides the following features.